 An impairment need not prevent, or significantly or severely restrict a major life activity to be substantially limiting.
 The ADA, as amended, provides that “an impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.”
 42 U.S.C.
 12102(4)(D).
 This provision was added to overrule court decisions that concluded individuals with certain conditions, such as epilepsy or post-traumatic stress disorder, were not protected by the ADA because their conditions were episodic or intermittent.
 29. C.F.R. § 1630.2(j)(1)(vii) (2008).

 Do not let your employer’s prejudice negatively impact your career.
-Contact Nashville disability discrimination lawyer Curt Masker for a free and confidential consultation at 615-823-1737 or online.Failure to Accommodate Claims Under the ADA
+Contact Nashville disability discrimination lawyer Curt Masker for a free online case review at 615-823-1737 or online.Failure to Accommodate Claims Under the ADA

 The ADA’s broad definition of discrimination includes “not making reasonable accommodations to the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or employee, unless such covered entity can demonstrate that the accommodation would impose an undue hardship on the operation of the business of such covered entity.”
 42 U.S.C. § 12112(b)(5)(A).